-We picked February 1, 2019 as the date to identify the "median employee" because it was within the last three months of our fiscal year and because the disparate impact of seasonal employees would be minimized.
-To identify the "median employee" from our employee population, we collected all taxable compensation, including base wages, overtime and any other compensation paid during fiscal year 2018.
-Excluded from the employee population for purposes of determining the median employee were the CEO and employees on a leave of absence on February 1, 2019.
+We selected January 31, 2020, as the date upon which we would identify the "median employee".
+We picked January 31, 2020, as the date to identify the median employee because it was within the last three months of our fiscal year and because the disparate impact of seasonal employees would be minimized.
+To identify the "median employee" from our employee population, we collected all taxable compensation, including base wages, overtime and any other compensation paid during fiscal year 2019.
+Excluded from the employee population for purposes of determining the median employee were the CEO and employees on a leave of absence on January 31, 2020.
+We used the currency exchange rate in effect in January 2020 for the United Kingdom and Germany to convert foreign wages to U.S. dollars.

-We used the currency exchange rate in effect in January 2019 for the United Kingdom and Germany to convert foreign wages to U.S. dollars.
-The median employee was a full-time, benefitted employee in the Company's UK office whose total compensation included base wages, fiscal year 2018 annual incentive plan payout, and the Company's contribution to the employee's pension plan.
+The median employee was a full-time, benefitted employee in the Company's German office whose total compensation includes base wages, a fiscal year 2019 bonus payment and contribution to the employee's pension plan.